Back to Guides

 The Need for Speed:

 I spent 3 years building websites before I realized my "beautiful" fonts were actually costing me users.
-Here's what I wish someone told me in 2024.
+Here's how I reduced font load time by 70% and improved Core Web Vitals using our Google Font previewer and online typography workspace tools.

 -64%